kubesphere/website/content/en/docs/toolbox/auditing/auditing-rule.md

 ---
 title: "Auditing Rules"
 keywords: "Kubernetes, docker, kubesphere, auditing"
-description: "Kubernetes and KubeSphere operation auditing"
+description: "Understand the auditing rule and how to customize a rule for processing auditing logs."
 linkTitle: "Auditing Rules"
 weight: 15320
 ---